 Grand Chenier is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 794 people and just one neighborhood, Grand Chenier is the 238th largest community in Louisiana.
-Grand Chenier has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Grand Chenier was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Grand Chenier economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Grand Chenier, where the median household income is $32,955.00.

 When you are in Grand Chenier, you'll notice that it is more blue-collar than most other communities in America.
 68.89% of Grand Chenier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grand Chenier is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Grand Chenier who work in farm management occupations (10.00%), office and administrative support (8.89%), and healthcare (8.33%).